wJDKnight/LLMiniST/README.md

 export OPENAI_API_KEY="your_openai_api_key"
 export API_KEY="your_gemini_api_key"  # If using Gemini
 ```

+[Here](https://platform.openai.com/docs/libraries?language=python) is instructions about how to setup OpenAI keys

 #### 2. Data Preparation
 Ensure your data directory contains the required files: